jbossdemocentral/bpms-fuse-travel-agency-integration-demo/README.md

 7. Login to Fuse management console at:  http://localhost:8181    (u:admin/p:admin).

-8. Under Runtime tab, you will see 6 containers, select and start them all.
+8. Under Runtime tab, you will see 6 containers, select and start each one.
 ![Fuse Under Runtime](https://github.com/jbossdemocentral/bpms-fuse-travel-agency-integration-demo/blob/master/docs/fuse-images/fuse01-underruntime.png?raw=true)

 9. Check if web services are avaiable under APIs tab.